Cognitive training shows potential to strengthen early recovery from MUD

 Next steps

-“Our research has shown that providing ApBM during residential rehabilitation may help reduce relapse risk after discharge.
-However, larger studies are needed to refine the intervention, improve safety and determine how well it works for people being treated for MUD in longer-term residential rehabilitation settings,” Professor Manning says.
+“Our research has shown that providing ApBM during short-stay residential rehabilitation may help reduce relapse risk after discharge.
+However, larger studies are needed to refine the intervention, improve safety, and determine how well it works for people being treated for MUD in longer-term residential rehabilitation settings,” Professor Manning says.

 Read the paper: Approach With Caution: A Pilot Randomised Controlled Trial of Approach Bias Modification for People Undergoing Residential Treatment for Methamphetamine Use Disorder